CHH/sirel/README.md

 ========================

 Sirel is a representation of the Relational Algebra (think SQL) in PHP.
 Its largely inspired by Rails' Arel (https://github.com/rails/arel).
-Sirel uses Namespaces therefore PHP 5.3 is *required*.
+Sirel uses Namespaces, therefore at least PHP 5.3 is *required*.

 Sirel is under _heavy_ Development and so the following shortcomings and bugs still have to be ironed out: